 Three Dimensional Relationships are created through:

-A willingness to connect to God and share that spiritual connection with others
+- A desire to connect to God and share that spiritual connection with others.

 - We connect emotionally when we:

-Validate our partner’s feelings through observation and acknowledgment of them
+- Validate our partner’s emotions through observation and acknowledgment of them.

 - We connect spiritually when we: